Click the library you're interested in finding out more about.

 Yes –although, as with all areas in our facilities, social distancing is encouraged.

-Yes, the café is now open Monday to Saturday 9am-4pm
+Yes, the café is open Monday to Thursday 9am-5.30pm and Friday and Saturday 9am-4pm.

 The current measures are in line with Scottish Government guidelines and will enable us to accommodate and protect our staff and visitors.
 These measures may change as advice from the Scottish Government is updated.